paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 The TGA’s COVID-19 Vaccine Safety Monitoring Plan (February 2021) explicitly committed to collaboration with AusVaxSafety for SMS-based active surveillance as the “enhanced” monitoring component required under Cabinet-endorsed policy.
 This government-funded programme (via NCIRS) conducted 6.8 million SMS surveys, reported approximately 3 million adverse events, and documented 62,000 medical visits.
 Despite this scale of active surveillance data collection, TGA cannot demonstrate systematic integration of AusVaxSafety findings into signal detection and regulatory decision-making processes.

+### Q7: What role did the states play in managing enhance saftey of the COVID-19 vaccine?

+The Commonwealth–State implementation agreements—such as those with Victoria (signed 19 February 2021) and Western Australia (signed 9 March 2021), executed concurrently with the TGA’s Safety Monitoring Plan—established formal governance structures for the vaccine rollout requiring documented implementation processes, structured data reporting, and formal Statements of Assurance under the National Partnership on COVID‑19 Response.
+These agreements explicitly framed enhanced safety monitoring as a formal, documented priority.
+For instance, the WA agreement stated that both governments "consider it a priority that appropriate safety signalling and adverse event monitoring... is in place," and noted the Commonwealth's commitment to "further strengthen the capabilities of the current national, active safety surveillance system known as AusVaxSafety."

+These intergovernmental arrangements therefore anticipated systematic implementation, defined data flows, and clear escalation pathways for safety‑critical issues.
+This formal, documented framework directly contradicts the Senate testimony of senior TGA officials (9 October 2025), who claimed safety monitoring was managed through undocumented "day‑to‑day processes" rather than systematic tracking against plan objectives.
+The TGA's admission reveals a fundamental disconnect not only from its own published Plan, but from the documented, multi‑jurisdictional governance standards that governed the entire national vaccination program—reinforcing the audit's central finding that the promised enhanced monitoring required formal, traceable frameworks, not ad‑hoc administration.

-### Q7: How many doses were affected?
+### Q8: How many doses were affected?

-68 million doses were administered during the provisional approval period when this multi-tier monitoring framework was supposed to be operating: Cabinet policy → Commonwealth-State implementation agreements → TGA Safety Monitoring Plan → AusVaxSafety delivery.
+68 million doses were administered nationally during the provisional approval period when this multi-tier monitoring framework was supposed to be operating: Cabinet policy → Commonwealth-State implementation agreements → TGA Safety Monitoring Plan → AusVaxSafety delivery.
 This represents approximately 94% of Australia's COVID-19 vaccine rollout.

-Victoria's Commonwealth-State implementation agreement (signed 19 February 2021, concurrently with TGA's Safety Monitoring Plan) established formal governance structures for vaccine rollout requiring documented implementation processes.
-This directly contradicts Senate testimony by senior TGA officials (9 October 2024) claiming safety monitoring was managed through "day-to-day processes" rather than systematic tracking against plan objectives—reinforcing the audit's central finding that enhanced monitoring required formal frameworks with traceable records, not ad hoc administration.

-### Q8: What was the context for this vaccine deployment?
+### Q9: What was the context for this vaccine deployment?

 **Unprecedented Scale:**
 - **26 million Australians** vaccinated (approximately 96% of eligible population)